 The IPCC works by assessing published literature (see IPCC Factsheet - What literature does the IPCC assess?).
 It does not conduct its own scientific research.
-For all findings, author teams use defined language to characterize their degree of certainty in assessment conclusions.
+For all findings, author teams use defined language to characterize their degree of certainty in assessment conclusions2.
 IPCC assessments point to areas of well-established knowledge and of evolving understanding, as well as where multiple perspectives exist in the literature.

 The authors producing the reports are currently grouped in three working groups - Working Group I: the Physical Science Basis; Working Group II: Impacts, Adaptation and Vulnerability; and Working Group III: Mitigation of Climate Change - and the Task Force on National Greenhouse Gas Inventories (TFI).
-As part of the IPCC, a Task Group on Data and Scenario Support for Impact and Climate Analysis (TGICA) facilitates the distribution and application of climate change-related data and scenarios.
+As part of the IPCC, a Task Group on Data Support for Climate Change Assessments (TG-Data) provides guidance to the Data Distribution Centre (DDC) on curation, traceability, stability, availability and transparency of data and scenarios related to the reports of the IPCC.
+TG-Data replaces the Task Group on Data and Scenario Support for Impact and Climate Analysis (TGICA) whose mandate was to facilitates the distribution and application of climate change-related data and scenarios.